ConciseHint: Boosting Efficient Reasoning via Continuous Concise Hints during Generation: Experiments

 \textbf{Models.} We evaluate our method on the state-of-the-art open-source large reasoning models including Qwen3-8B, Qwen3-4B, Qwen3-1.7B~\citep{qwen-3}, and DeepSeek-R1-14B~\citep{guo2025deepseek}, which deliver remarkable advancements in tackling a wide range of reasoning tasks.

-\textbf{Baselines.} The basic baseline is the original reasoning model without ConciseHint and any other efficiency technique.
-Then, we apply our ConciseHint to the original model and compare with it.
-Besides, we also compare ConciseHint with a commonly-used~\citep{renze2024benefits,lee2025well} prompting-based method called BeConcise which adds ``Be concise.'' to the original input, and our proposed stronger AdaP prompting.
-Finally, we add ConciseHint to AdaP prompting to validate the effectiveness of the combination of before-reasoning prompting and our intervention-in-reasoning method.
+\textbf{Baselines.} The basic baseline is the original reasoning without any efficiency technique.
+Besides, we include four representative efficient methods as baselines.
+Specifically, BeConcise~\citep{renze2024benefits} is a commonly-used prompting-based method that appends a prompt of ``Be concise'' to the input to encourage answering concisely.
+Besides, we obtain a stronger prompting method by adding ``Please adaptively control the answer length based on the query's complexity.
+The lower the complexity, the more concise your answer should be''.
+We denote it as ``Prompt'' for simplicity.
+Moreover, we include the early-exit method Deer~\citep{yang2025dynamic}, which terminates the reasoning when the model is confident enough.
+We also include NoWait~\citep{wang2025wait}, which prohibits transition tokens like ``wait'' and ``alternatively'' to obtain more efficient self-reflections.

-\textbf{Evaluation configurations.} For all experiments, we set the temperature to 0.6 and top-p to 0.95.
-For GSM8K and GPQA-diamond benchmarks, we repeat running for 5 times and calculate the average accuracy.
-For AIME24, we run 10 times.
-We report token usage, i.e., the number of tokens to answer a query, to measure the efficiency.
-All input tokens and output tokens (including the injected hints) are counted.
-We report the average token usage across the dataset.
+\textbf{Evaluation configurations.} For all experiments, we set the temperature to 0.6 and top-p to 0.95, which is recommended in the official documentation.
+We report the accuracy to measure model performance.
+Following mainstream works, we report the average token usage, i.e., the average number of tokens to answer a query, to measure the efficiency.
+The injected hints are also counted.
+Each experiment is run multiple times, and we report the average results.